Calling all canine companions!

 Most big shelters will have their volunteer procedures and policies outlined on their website, but you may have to pick up the phone to find out the deal for smaller rescues.
 In either case, just be sure to let them know you plan on coming, so they can make the most of your contribution.

-3. Serve as a Foster Parent for a Needy Dog
+3. Serve as a foster parent for a dog in need

 If you really want to help out a dog on National Dog Day, consider serving as a foster parent for a pup living in a local shelter.

-By doing so, you’ll not only help the four-footer enjoy a warm bed and lots of one-on-one attention, but you’ll also help improve her chances of getting adopted into her perfect forever home.
+By doing so, you’ll not only help the them enjoy a warm bed and lots of one-on-one attention, but you’ll also help improve their chances of getting adopted into their perfect forever home.
 Many dogs really struggle to cope with the shelter environment, which can make them less appealing to possible adopters.
 Unfortunately, this means they may never get to enjoy a family of their own.

 If your dog is a little too chill to appreciate a day-long trek in the wilderness or an afternoon spent swimming at a nearby beach, you may want to express your love through gifts instead.
 Most dogs love getting new stuff — especially if that stuff is fun to chew on, chase, or catch.

-Just head to your local pet store and let your four-footer browse their offerings.
-Your dog will likely show particular interest in something fun and neat, so this is also a great way to let your pooch pick out her own toy or dog chew for their National Dog Day gift.
+Just head to your local pet store and let your pup browse their offerings.
+Your dog will likely show particular interest in something fun, so this is also a great way to let your pooch pick out their own toy or dog chew for their National Dog Day gift.

 Don’t worry if your canine is past the playful-puppy stage.
-There are plenty of non-toy goodies you can spoil her with.
+There are plenty of non-toy goodies you can spoil them with.
 You may, for example, consider giving your pooch a luxury dog bed.
-After all, your dog may spend up to 20 hours a day snoozing – you may as well give her a comfy place to do so!
+After all, your dog may spend up to 20 hours a day snoozing – you may as well give them a comfy place to do so!